 Hey guys, my name's Aleya!
 I've been a professional makeup and hair artist since 2011.
 My main passion for makeup is in the Bridal industry.
 I absolutely adore doing makeup for weddings and getting to hear all your lovely love stories.

-Aleya Garcia has been a professional makeup and hair artist since 2011.
-She has worked with numerous well-known artists in the Houston area, collaborating on fashion shows for luxury brands such as Nordstrom, Tootsies, Macy’s, and Saks Fifth Avenue.
-She has had her work featured on commercials for Mann Eye Institute (starring George Foreman), Luminess Air, Walmart, and Sonic, as well as television shows such as Rima, Fuego, and the Children on PBS and sporting events such as Super Bowl 51, Inside the NFL, and COPA America.
-Aleya worked as a hair and makeup artist on the feature film Good After Bad starring Maddie Hasson and Billy Burke.
-She has had the privilege of being the makeup artist for a Dan Patrick vs. David Dewhurst Lt.
-Governor Debate, and even got to work with Panic!
-At The Disco’s own Brendon Urie during the March Madness Music Festival.
+During my time as an artist, I've had the incredible privilege to work with numerous well-known artists in the Houston area, collaborating on fashion shows for luxury brands such as Nordstrom, Tootsies, Macy’s, and Saks Fifth Avenue.
+My work's been featured on commercials for Mann Eye Institute (starring George Foreman), Luminess Air, Walmart, and Sonic, as well as television shows such as Rima, Fuego, and the Children on PBS and sporting events such as Super Bowl 51, Inside the NFL, the Houston Astros, and COPA America.
+I've worked as a hair and makeup artist on the feature film 'Good After Bad' starring Maddie Hasson and Billy Burke, and have even done some makeup for political campaigns for Houston's mayor, Sylvester Turner, as well as a Dan Patrick vs. David Dewhurst Lt.
+Governor Debate.
+One of my favorite jobs to date, though, was the time I got to meet and do makeup on Brendon Urie of 'Panic!
+At The Disco!' during the March Madness Music Festival.

 Behind the brand: